hujhax/austin-improv-wiki/Troupes/Mother Fing Action Heroes!.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Mother F***ing Action Heroes! is one part narrative improv and two parts uppercut.</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Mother F***ing Action Heroes! is one part narrative improv and two parts uppercut.
+>
+>

-<p>We bring you an original story inspired by the action hero movies of the 80's and 90's.</p>
+> We bring you an original story inspired by the action hero movies of the 80's and 90's.
+>
+>

-<p>If you have been waiting for improv based on the action hero movie genre, then your dreams are coming true.</p></blockquote>
+> If you have been waiting for improv based on the action hero movie genre, then your dreams are coming true.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a multi-scene narrative based on the action hero genre of film.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a multi-scene narrative based on the action hero genre of film.

 ## Media
 ### Photos